Guilty (PJ Harvey song)

-Origin and recording
+Background and recording

 "Guilty" was recorded during the sessions for PJ Harvey's ninth studio album, The Hope Six Demolition Project (2016).
 The sessions were held in a purpose-built studio in Somerset House in London, England, from 15 January to 14 February 2015 as part of Recording in Progress, where members of the public could observe the sessions through one-way glass at 45-minute intervals.
 Several publications listed "Guilty" as among the song titles written on a wall chart in the studio during the first week of the sessions, and the track was finished by the end of January, according to the single's official press release.

 Flood and John Parish produced the sessions for The Hope Six Demolition Project.
 In a feature interview in Uncut a month prior to the album's release, Flood described the recording process of "Guilty as "fascinating" and "one of the discovery songs" where he and Parish "could push forward into a new territory."
 Flood was experimenting with contact microphones during the song's sessions, using them to record percussionist Kenrick Rowe's tom-tom drum and processing the signal through a whammy effects pedal.
 A second experiment featured Flood manipulating the pitch of the tom drum through an electric-guitar amplifier.

 However, "Guilty" was not included on the final track listing of The Hope Six Demolition Project.
 Explaining the situation, Flood said: